Kvel2D/ecs193-wireless-sensor-network/Jiahui Dai/README.md

 TODO: make graph plotting

-In the old protocal,
+In the old protocal, in every 15 mins, sender will send 1000 ticks for ad and 9 ticks for sending a packet, receiver will be awake 8910 ticks(990 times and every time is 9 ticks for listening) and 9 ticks for receiveing the packet.

-In every 15 mins, sender will send 1000 ticks for ad, receiver will be awake 8910 ticks(receiver will be awake 990 times and every time is 9 ticks),
+In the old protocal, sender sends 1 sec, and receiver listens 9 sec.